The BIG IDEA

 Some become followers of Paul and believe!
 Let them discuss their response.
 This may be surprising because during the passage it seems like many are hostile to what Paul is saying.
 We want them to see that when we talk about Jesus, the Holy Spirit works through our words to draw people to God even when some people ridicule what we say.

 HOW DO WE APPLY THIS TO OUR LIVES?

 6. What worldviews do you think are represented in the Acts 17 passage?
 Take a look at the list in the beginning of this lesson.

 The Jews represent monotheism, as do the God-fearing Greeks.
-The Epicureans and the Stoics could be agnostics, atheists, or even one of the other world views we have looked at, depending on their personal belief about God.
-We don’t know about the people in the marketplace because of lack of information, but we do know idol worshippers tend to be Polytheists.
+The Epicureans and the Stoics could be agnostics, atheists, or even one of the other worldviews we have looked at, depending on their personal belief about God.
+We don’t know about the people in the marketplace because of lack of information, but we do know idol worshipers tend to be polytheists.
 We want the students to think through what different worldviews are represented and get familiar enough to recognize them.

-7. Question 4 in our lesson talked about idol worshippers.
+7. Question 4 in our lesson talked about idol worshipers.
 What are examples of idol worship we see in our world today?

 Some religious people today—those who follow Hinduism and Buddhism for example—worship idols.
 There are also other examples of idol worship when people put money, sports, relationships or power above God in their lives.
 Help them see that modern types of idol worship are results of a worldview.
 Anything we elevate above God could be considered an idol.

 8. Look at the chart BIG QUESTIONS AND MAJOR RELIGIONS/WORLDVIEWS .on the back of the printed student notes.